What Causes Diabetes?

 - Occurrence of skin & urinary infections

-Diabetes type 1 is a rare health disorder, as it does not affect as many people, when compared to diabetes type 2.
-Thus, the exact causes behind it are not very well-known.
-However, here is a list of common factors which can lead to the occurrence of type 1 diabetes.
+Type 1 diabetes is a rare health disorder, as it does not affect as many people compared to type 2 diabetes.
+So, the exact cause of type 1 diabetes is not clearly known.
+Here’s a list of common factors that can lead to occurrence of type 1 diabetes.

-If either of your parents suffer from diabetes type 1 or you have a family history of this health disorder, it is likely you may suffer from type 1 diabetes at some point in your life.
-This type of diabetes effects males and females equally and is common in individuals under the age of 20 years.
+If either of your parents suffer from type 1 diabetes or you have a family history, it is likely that you may also develop it at some point in your life.
+This type of diabetes affects both men, women and children and is common in individuals below 20 years.

-The presence of a virus in your body may cause havoc in your system, and while your body tries to get rid of the virus, it begins to attack the pancreas.
-Doing so it begins to kill off the beta cells, thus leading to high levels of insulin in the body.
+The presence of any virus in the body can cause havoc in your immune system.
+When the body tries to get rid of the virus, it begins to attack the pancreas.
+While doing so, it begins to kill the beta cells, leading to high levels of insulin in the body.

 Other health disorders

-If you suffer from health disorders such as vitiligo or Grave’s disease, you could be at a higher risk of suffering from type 1 diabetes.
+If you suffer from health disorders such as vitiligo or Grave’s disease, you could be at a high risk of suffering from type 1 diabetes.

-Though the symptoms of this disorder are subtle and misleading, ignoring them could lead to serious health problems.
-Diabetes type 1 is a difficult disease to treat.
-Thus, it is best to seek medical help at the earliest if you experience any of the mentioned symptoms.
-Also, keeping active, eating healthy and at regular intervals, and cutting down on unhealthy sugars is the best one can do to manage type 1 diabetes.
+Though the symptoms of type 1 diabetes are subtle and misleading, ignoring them could lead to serious health problems.
+This type of diabetes is difficult to manage and control.
+So, it is best to seek advice of a health expert if you experience any of the above-mentioned symptoms.
+Also, staying active, eating healthy and at regular intervals, and cutting down on unhealthy sugars are some of the best ways to manage type 1 diabetes.

-Unlike diabetes type 1, wherein the body does not produce insulin, in diabetes type 2 the body produces insulin, but the cells do not use it.
+Unlike type 1 diabetes, wherein the body does not produce insulin, the cause of type 2 diabetes is the body producing insulin, but the cells not using it.
 This condition is known as insulin resistance.
 As a result, the pancreas produce more insulin to get glucose into the cells, leading to high blood sugar levels.
-An individual who suffers from diabetes type 2 would experience majority of the following symptoms.

 - Frequent urination